-I marked the first column with blue stripes.
-The higher the number in the cell, the longer the formatting toolbar.
+I used blue stripes to format the first column.
+The length of the stripes increases as the value in the cell increases.
 This option can be turned on in a way that I showed in the picture.

 The second column’s formatting benefited from the color scale.
 On only the first scale, the highest values are green, and the lowest are red.

 The results in the third column are formatted using icon sets.
 Icon sets can be a fun way to visualize data, but they may not be appropriate for all workplaces.

 Show an Increase or Decrease in Conditional Formatting